 The qualities of oil and gas generation depend on the type of organic matter and the maturation process.
-Some people differentiate between conventional and unconventional resources: unconventional reservoirs require specific and often expensive techniques regarding exploitation processes.
+Some people differentiate between conventional and unconventional resources (light and heavy crude oil): unconventional reservoirs require specific and often expensive techniques regarding exploitation processes.

 In unconventional resources, the distribution of pores is uneven, and low connectivity due to narrow capillaries results in very low permeability.
 Gas flow through these rocks is generally low, and specific methods are required to produce it, such as hydraulic fracturing.